ezura/spell-checker-for-swift/README.md

-# spell checker and corrector for Swift
+# No more "Fix typo" commit...!

 This command line tool can check spelling and show proposed correction.